-An air conditioner removes moisture from the air as it operates.
+Air conditioning removes moisture from the air as it operates.
 You can use it to defog the windows quickly in cool or damp weather.
 Used in combination with the heater, it also makes the interior warm and dry.
 This setting is best for all driving conditions whenever the outside temperature is above 32°F (0°C).

-- 1. Set the fan to a medium speed.

-- 2. Turn on the air conditioner.

-- 3. Select any desired mode button;

-- 4. Adjust the temperature control lever so the mixture of heated and cooled air is at a comfortable temperature.
+- 1. Set the fan to a medium speed. - 2.
+Turn on the air conditioning. - 3.
+Select any desired mode button; is usually best. - 4.
+Adjust the temperature control lever so the mixture of heated and cooled air is at a comfortable temperature.